wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/3-deploy-cloud-app-security.md

  -  Step 4 - Personalize your experience
  -  Step 5 - Organize the data according to your needs

-**Additional reading.** For more information, see [Getting started with Cloud App Security](/cloud-app-security/getting-started-with-cloud-app-security?azure-portal=true).
+**Additional reading.** For more information, see [Getting started with Defender for Cloud Apps](/cloud-app-security/getting-started-with-cloud-app-security?azure-portal=true).

 ### Step 1 - Set up Cloud Discovery

-The first step in setting up Cloud App Security is to upload traffic logs so that you can create a continuous Cloud Discovery report.
+The first step in setting up Defender for Cloud Apps is to upload traffic logs so that you can create a continuous Cloud Discovery report.
 Cloud Discovery reports should be configured to have visibility into shadow IT in your organization.
 After analyzing your logs, you can easily discover which cloud apps are being used, by which people and on which devices.

 The following steps allow you to configure Cloud Discovery logs:

-1. You can access the Cloud App Security portal in either of two ways:
+1. You can access the Defender for Cloud Apps portal in either of two ways:

      -  Navigate directly to **https://portal.cloudappsecurity.com**.
-     -  Through the **Microsoft 365 admin center** by selecting the **Security** admin center in the left-hand navigation pane, and then from the Security console, selecting **More resources** and then **Cloud App Security**.
+     -  Through the **Microsoft 365 admin center** by selecting the **Security** admin center in the left-hand navigation pane, and then from the Security console, selecting **More resources** and then **Defender for Cloud Apps**.
-2. In the **Cloud App Security** dashboard, select the **gear (Settings)** icon in the navigation bar at the top of the screen, and then select **Settings** in the drop-down menu.
+2. In the **Defender for Cloud Apps** dashboard, select the **gear (Settings)** icon in the navigation bar at the top of the screen, and then select **Settings** in the drop-down menu.
 3. On the **Settings** page, under the **Cloud Discovery** section, select **Automatic log upload**.
 4. On the **Data sources** tab, add your sources.
 5. On the **Log collectors** tab, configure the log collector.